Chicago & Northwestern Railway Company in Illinois

 Wisconsin Central #7515 at Deval, 2002

-I never did get a proper explanation of what happened, but from what I remember it looked like about 7 or 8 cars of a southbound Soo Line frieght derailed at exactly the crossing of the Chicago & Northwestern northwest commuter line.
+7 or 8 cars of a southbound Soo Line freight derailed at exactly the crossing of the Chicago & Northwestern northwest commuter line.
 The Soo Line F7 in the large picture above is traveling on the exact spot of this derailment.
 I know the location well, and the slant imparted to the trackside equipment by the derailed rolling stock tells me the train was southbound.
-There was a shattered wooden refrigerated boxcar with cases of Land O' Lakes butter scattered all over the place; I saw police officers looting and placing case after case of butter into the trunks of their squad cars.
+There was a shattered wooden refrigerated boxcar with cases of Land O’ Lakes butter scattered all over the place; I saw police officers looting and placing case after case of butter into the trunks of their squad cars.
 Like I said, it was a different world back then.
 If you look closely underneath the Norfolk and Western boxcar, you can see police officers and squad cars in the parking lot in front of the businesses at the corner of First and North Avenues.
 I hung around for most of the morning, but I must have gotten bored or maybe finally chased away by the cops.
-I'm hoping someone has more pictures or perhaps a news story about this wreck.
+I’m hoping someone has more pictures or perhaps a news story about this wreck.
 I have found other pictures of the same black Bucyrus Erie #6359 crane at a wreck in Palatine, IL in 1949.

-Pictures taken at Norma Yard 1966.
-We kids used this place as a playground; that could not happen today, eh?
+Pictures taken at Norma Coach Yard 1966.
+We kids used this place as a playground.